 Harvesting

 Harvesting spearmint is simple, the mint leaves can simply be picked off as needed.
 It’s also a good idea to clip back the stems a bit to stimulate healthy growth.
-Mint is a very aggressive plant, and will grow quickly, so don’t feel bad about cutting it back!
+Mint is a very aggressive plant and will grow quickly, so don’t feel bad about cutting it back!
 You can even use these cuttings to grow additional plants if you so choose.

 Even if you don’t plant on using the mint regular pruning is essential for proper growth.
 Pruning will stimulate the plant, and this encourages it to keep growing and helps prevent bolting.

-One thing to note, make sure to clip off any of the flowers buds before they open.
+One thing to note, make sure to clip off any of the flower buds before they open.
 This prolongs the time for which the plant will produce the mint leaves.
 Once the plant begins to flower it will ruin the flavor of the plant.

 Grow Spearmint Indoors

-Spearmint is a great plant to grow for any gardener, and is delicious for many culinary uses.
-It’s an easy to grow plant that is perfect for any level of gardener.
+Spearmint is a great plant to grow for any gardener and is delicious for many culinary uses.
+It’s an easy-to-grow plant that is perfect for any level of gardener.
 While the above info was aimed at spearmint growing, most mints such as peppermint will respond to similar care routines.

 Can I plant Spearmint with Other Plants?